wintersrd/wintersrd.github.io/_posts/2015-02-10-automatic-tableau-backups-to-s3.md

 3. All file names which have "01" as the date, regardless of year/month

 As a day can fit 0-3 of these conditions, the easiest solution was to generate three distinct lists, merge them, and deduplicate them using the set function.
 We can then pull a list of all keys from S3 for our Tableau backups, filtering them, and then deleting the undesired files.
+One caveat associated with S3 keys from boto: the file name is treated is the entire path after the bucket, so it is necessary to parse out the relevant information for finding the correct file.
 To do so, the function below is used:

 ```python
 def remove_old(connection, configs):